 Let’s skip the highly-technical definitions and concentrate on how the focal length affects the image.

 The first important thing is the angle of view; it is the amount of a scene that a lens can take in.
 It is inversely proportional to the focal length, meaning the higher the focal length, the less area you’ll be able to capture, and vice versa.
 A focal length of 50mm will allow you to take wide-angle pictures as compared to a 200mm lens.

-You’ll also encounter lens that have a range of focal length depicted on them, such as 24-80mm.
+You’ll also encounter lenses that have a range of focal lengths depicted on them, such as 24-80mm.
 This means that it’s a zoom lens and is capable of being used between that range.

 If you would like to capture landscape photos or want to capture a wider scene in general, go for lower focal length values.
 On the other hand, if you want to focus more on particular objects, or want to see afar, go for lenses with higher focal lengths for better zoom capability.

 The next thing you should know is the maximum aperture of the lens.
-The aperture can quoted as F2.8, 1:2.8 or f/2.8 – all mean the same thing.
+The aperture can be quoted as F2.8, 1:2.8, or f/2.8 – all mean the same thing.
 The aperture refers to the amount of light a lens can take in.
 The numbering works in an opposite way, meaning that higher aperture values are capable of taking in less light than lower aperture ratings.
-A rating of f1.4 will take in more light than a f8.0 lens, making the former more suitable for use in low-light conditions.
+A rating of f/1.4 will take in more light than an f/8 lens, making the former more suitable for use in low-light conditions.

 That being said, you should consider where you’ll be taking your pictures, if low light conditions will be dominant – by all means go for lenses with low aperture numbers.
-Also consider the various types of lenses each suitable for a specific type of photography: Ultra Wide, Wide Angle, Standard, Telephoto, Super Zoom and Macro.
+Also consider the various types of lenses suitable for specific types of photography: Ultra Wide, Wide Angle, Standard, Telephoto, Super Zoom, and Macro.